-I share this to show how staying transparent and making your workers feel included can contribute to your success.
-You can learn from anyone, and if you prioritize your workers’ feedback, you will have enough information to keep growing your business and deepen your connections with your team.
+I share this to show how staying transparent and making workers feel included can contribute to your success.
+You can learn from anyone, and if you prioritize workers’ feedback, you will have enough information to keep growing your business and deepen your connections with workers.

-What if your employees could fulfill their personal goals while meeting the necessities of your business?
+What if workers could fulfill their personal goals while meeting the necessities of your business?
 This is what maintaining a strong and positive workplace culture can lead to.
 It’s a more important factor to your company’s success than you might imagine.
-When you build your culture around keeping your employees (the very backbone of your company) happy and engaged, you pave the way for continued growth.
+When you build your culture around keeping workers (the very backbone of your company) happy and engaged, you pave the way for continued growth.